grmlin/gremlinjs-website/src/guides.md

 });
 ```

-### The gremlin.js Namespace
+### The GREMLIN.JS Namespace
-Once gremlin.js was loaded, a globally accessible Object is present:
+Once <span class="gremlinjs">gremlin.js</span> was loaded, a globally accessible Object is present:

 	Gremlin

-There will also be a shorter alias for gremlin.js if not already in use:
+There will also be a shorter alias available if not already in use:

 	G

-The guides use `G`
+**The guides use `G`**

 ### Browser support

-gremlin.js works in all modern browsers, including Internet Explorer down to version 8.
+<span class="gremlinjs">gremlin.js</span> works in all modern browsers, including Internet Explorer down to version 8.

-If you need support for an even older browser (eg IE7), you have to include a JSON Library like [json2.js](https://github.com/douglascrockford/JSON-js) before including gremlin.js.
+If you need support for an even older browser (eg IE7), you have to include a JSON Library like [json2.js](https://github.com/douglascrockford/JSON-js) before including <span class="gremlinjs">gremlin.js</span>.
 It uses the javascript JSON API to parse JSON strings in custom dom element data-attributes. (see [Gremlin Configuration](api.html#api-reference_gizmo_gizmo-data) for details).

 A more complete lists of supported browsers (desktop and mobile) will follow some day.